blueal/INFO-201-Excercises/chapter-04-exercises/exercise-1/README.md

 > _“I would sooner be a foreigner in Spain than in most countries.
 How easy it is to make friends in Spain!”_ – George Orwell [source](https://takelessons.com/blog/best-travel-quotes-z03)

+>_"If you never open a map until you're lost, you're missing out on all the fun"_ - [Ken Jennings](https://www.goodreads.com/work/quotes/15408090-maphead)